Try again with grade replacement

 The fine print

 To use grade replacement, the repeated course grade should be the same as or higher than your previous attempt at the course.
-Any replaced grades will be excluded from your cumulative GPA, but will still appear on your academic record with an X to show that the grade was excluded.
+A student must receive a letter grade upon retake in order to change the previous grade.
+Any replaced grades will be excluded from your GPA, and the credit hours from the original course will not be counted.